 People may also develop tongue ulcers when they first stop smoking.

 There may also be a genetic factor in developing tongue ulcers.
-Research in
+Research found that around

 - celiac disease

 Some forms of ulcers on the tongue and in the mouth may be signs of oral cancer.
-Anyone with concerns about their symptoms should speak with a doctor to get a diagnosis.
+Anyone with concerns about their symptoms should contact a doctor to get a diagnosis.

-Tongue ulcers tend to heal on their own.
-Researchers note that most lesions heal in
+Some types of tongue ulcers, such as canker sores, can heal on their own.
+Researchers note that most canker sores heal in

 Although tongue ulcers tend to clear up on their own, various home remedies may help ease the symptoms during the healing process.